devansh20la/Image_inpainting/README.md

-# Image_inpaininting
+# Image In-painting with irregular holes
-[Un-Official] implementation of Image In-painting with irregular holes [https://arxiv.org/abs/1804.07723]
+[Un-Official] implementation of the paper "Image In-painting with irregular holes" by Nvidia [https://arxiv.org/abs/1804.07723]